FunhouseAtelier/remix-v2-examples/README.md

 - Show the complete result of following all steps in the example project code, and include comments in the files to call out where each step can be found in the code, to make it clear how to replicate each technique in another Remix project.

 - Include additional code for basic demonstration of the techniques, including hyperlinks, buttons, dynamic displays, and mock data sets.
-These are not an essential part of the step-by-step replication process.
+These are usually not an essential part of the step-by-step replication process, so they will not be explained, only included in the example code.

+- All examples are written in TypeScript, but TypeScript is beyond the scope of these example, so those parts will not be explained, only included in the example code.

 - After the step-by-step instructions in the `README.md` files, include some notes of information that is good to know about the techniques and a description of the expected behavior of the basic demonstrations.
 For a more thorough explanation of the techniques and their options, there will be references to [the official Remix Docs](https://remix.run/docs/en/main).